|

 Samuel Ruggles |

-left on the 6-month journey from New England in October of 1819, landing
+Morse in 1819 before they left on the 6-month journey from New England in

-at Kona in April of 1820.
+October of 1819, landing at Kona in April of 1820.
+There were seven couples

-There were seven couples and 4 Hawaiians on board The Brig Thaddeaus.
-When
+and 4 Hawaiians on board The Brig Thaddeus.
+When King Kamehameha II allowed

-King Kamehameha II allowed the missionaries to stay, two couples were stationed
+the missionaries to stay, two couples were stationed in Kona, and the rest

-in Kona, and the rest traveled on to Honolulu.
-The group leader Hiram Bingham,
+traveled on to Honolulu.
+The group leader Hiram Bingham, the printer Elisha

-Ruggles and Samuel Whitney traveled to Waimea in order to bring back the
+Whitney traveled to Waimea in order to bring back the son of the King of

-son of the King of Kauai, who had been studying in New England for
+Kauai, who had been in New England for several years, and to check out the

-several years, and to check out the possibility of starting a mission there.
+possibility of starting a mission there.

 |